-M. perniciosa is a hemibiotrophic, homothallic fungus, with a long biotrophic phase (45-60 days) (Purdy and Schmidt 2006).
-Basidiospores, the only infective propagules, are produced on basidia located on the lower side of caps of pink/reddish mushroom-like basidiocarps about 4-8 weeks after the onset of rain.
-The basidiocarps can form on any necrotic tissues, such as stem, seeds/beans, leaf vein or pod tissue that has undergone necrosis (Fig. 8.1.3 A-C).
+M. perniciosa is a hemibiotrophic, homothallic fungus with a long biotrophic phase (45-60 days) (Purdy and Schmidt 2006).
+Basidiospores, the only infective propagules, are produced on basidia located on the lower side of caps of pink/reddish mushroom-like Basidiocarps (basidiomata) about 4-8 weeks after the onset of rain.
+Basidiocarps can only form on necrotic tissues, such as stem, seeds/beans, leaf vein, or fruit tissue that has undergone necrosis (Fig. 8.1.3 A-C).

-Wind is the main mode of spore dissemination, although dispersal can also occur by water, and human beings.
-Spores have multiple penetration modes and can infect directly through the epidermis, base of trichomes and/or stomata (Sena et al. 2014, Meraz-Pérez et al. 2021).

-Soon after infection, the pathogen establishes a biotrophic phase, but the infection may become latent, and symptoms will develop when the plant restarts growth (Purdy and Schmidt 1996, Silva et al. 2002).
-The length of the biotrophic phase will vary according to factors such as the WBD strain, genotype of the host, plant nutrition and environmental conditions.
+Wind is the primary mode of spore dissemination, although dispersal can also occur by water and human beings.
+Since the basidiospores are sensitive to ultraviolet light and are easily desiccated, they quickly lose their germination capacity (Purdy and Schmidt, 1996).
+Therefore, the pathogen is only likely to be dispersed over long distances by introducing diseased material through anthropogenic action since the fungus can survive as hidden infections in parts of the plant (See Quarantine Precautions section below).
+Spores have multiple penetration modes and can infect directly through the epidermis, base of trichomes, and/or stomata (Sena et al. 2014, Meraz-Pérez et al. 2021).
+Soon after infection, the pathogen establishes a biotrophic phase.
+However, the infection may become latent, and symptoms will develop when the plant restarts growth under suitable conditions of humidity (80%) and temperature (25°C) (Purdy and Schmidt 1996, Silva et al. 2002).
+The length of the biotrophic phase will vary according to factors such as the WBD strain, host genotype, plant nutrition, and environmental conditions.
 Following the switch to the necrotrophic phase, M. perniciosa survives as a saprophyte in dry brooms, mummified pods, flower cushions, and infected dormant buds.
 Such infections are of epidemiological importance as they allow the survival of the fungus between successive periods of plant growth and fruiting.
 Although chlamydospores have been reported in dry brooms, their role in the life cycle is not well understood.
 However, they may represent a dormant phase following host infection (Meinhardt et al. 2008).

 Figure 8.1.3.
-Basidiocarps production on (a) necrotic seeds/beans, (b) leaf vein and (c) stems (dry brooms) of cacao.
+Basidiocarp production on (a) cacao necrotic fruit, (b) cacao leaf vein and (c) cacao stem (dry brooms) of cacao.